p7-vcra/risk-assessment/README.md

 ## Logging

-Logging is configured using a custom logger (`setup_logger`) and logs are written to the console.
-Modify `utils/logger.py` to adjust log settings.
+Logging is configured using [loguru](https://github.com/Delgan/loguru).
+Logs are written to both the console and a file.
+The logging level can be adjusted from the environment file.

 ## Profiling